In this article, you’ll learn about the 8 daily habits of people who are never tired! (Or at least, not all the time).

 Energy, just like time is a limited resource.
 And just like time, you cannot save it.
 We have a certain amount of it every day and we have to invest it the right way.
 Into the right things.
 Preferably that would be activities and people that make us feel alive and at peace.

 For example, I’ve stopped watching, reading or listening to any news, I’ve deleted Facebook, Instagram and Twitter.
-No digital detox, I just deleted all of this junk.
+No digital detox for a month, I just deleted all of it.
+And it is so freeing.
 The time and energy you get back from this simple act…priceless.
 These two actions have improved my sleep, energy levels and stress levels.
-All of a sudden I have time to do yoga, do more work and spend better time with my family.
+All of a sudden I have time to exercise, do more work and spend better time with my family.
 We have new, better topics to talk about.

 2. They Do Things Intentionally

 People who never get tired, they’re clear about their dreams, their goals, their purpose, about what they want in life and they don’t make excuses about it.
 They plan for it and they act on it.
 When you strive for something that you want, when you see the progress you crave so much, it makes you feel alive, motivated, happy and full of energy.

 Doubting our decisions and the work we’re doing can be mentally draining, I know.
 Trust me.
 And it can make you feel tired and dissatisfied with life.
 So take that step and get clear.

 Something that can actually help you gain clarity is a goal planner like this one.
 This printable will help you define your vision and the goals you want to work towards during the next year.
 It will help you break down your goals into milestones and actionable steps, so you can track your progress and turn those plans, and those dreams into reality.
 You can find the planner inserts here, make sure to use the code NTB20 to get 20% off your purchase.